sindresorhus/hasha/readme.md

 ### hasha.fromStream(stream, [options])

-Returns a `Promise` for a hash.
+Returns a `Promise` for the calculated hash.

 ### hasha.fromFile(filepath, [options])

-Returns a `Promise` for a hash.
+Returns a `Promise` for the calculated file hash.

 ### hasha.fromFileSync(filepath, [options])

-Returns a hash.
+Returns the calculated file hash.

 ## Related